mks1313/mks1313/README.md

 ## About

-I'm a full-stack developer based in Barcelona with a strong interest in understanding how software works beyond the framework level.
+I'm a software engineer based in Barcelona with an interest in building maintainable software and understanding how systems work beyond the framework level.

 My experience combines modern web development with systems programming, allowing me to work across different layers of the software stack.
 I